tlatsas/xcolors/README.md

 About
 -----

-This is the source code that powers [xcolors.net](http://xcolors.net).
+This is the source code that powers xcolors.net.
 Xcolors.net is a color theme directory for terminals that support color configuration through [X resources](http://en.wikipedia.org/wiki/X_resources).
-It provides a visual presentation of the themes and will hopefully [grow over time](https://github.com/tlatsas/xcolors#contribute) with help from the community :).
+It provides a visual presentation of the themes and will hopefully [grow over time](https://github.com/tlatsas/xcolors#contribute) with help from the community.

 How to use these themes
 -----------------------

 Download and use the `#include` directive in your `.Xdefaults` or `.Xresources` files.
 Then load/reload using the `xrdb` utility.
-For more information see [here](http://kb.mit.edu/confluence/pages/viewpage.action?pageId=3907291).

 E.g.: